nexxai/tuimail/README.md

-# rmail
+# tuimail

 A terminal-based email client for Gmail.

-**Note:** This project is currently under active development and is not yet production-ready.
+**Note:** This project is currently under active (sort of?) development and is not yet production-ready.
 While bug reports are welcome, due to the early stage of development and the maintainer's evolving Rust skills, it is highly recommended that any bug reports be accompanied by a pull request with a proposed fix.
 Your contributions are greatly appreciated!

 ## Setup